admiralnlson/castle-falkenstein-fvtt/README.md

 This system is for playing [Castle Falkenstein](https://rtalsoriangames.com/castle-falkenstien/) on [Foundry Virtual Tabletop](https://foundryvtt.com/).

 ## Supported languages
-At this stage, the following languages are supported: English and French.
+At this stage, the following languages are supported:
++ English
++ French

 ## Dependencies
 In order to benefit from all features provided by this system, you want to use a Cards UI enhancement module with which the Castle Falkenstein system comes pre-integrated.